JerryMcCullough/tidy_data/README.md

 ##Variables
-The raw data set contains 561 variable.
+The raw data set contains 561 variables.
 We are only using the mean and standard deviation in our study.
-The following is a list of the variables tah are extracted from the original data.
-We also rename the variables to more meaning ful names.
-The variable list contains the original name (with feature number) and the name we assigned to the variable.
+The following is a list of the variables that are extracted from the original data.
+We also rename the variables to more meaningful names.
+The variable list contains the original name (preceded by feature number) and the new name that is assigned to the variable.